alviano/asp-chef/static/doc/ChartJS.md

 It will be interpreted as a (relaxed) JSON object, and used to configure the Chart.js object.

 The input is echoed in output.
-It's possible to show/hide the index of the model above each table.
+It's possible to show/hide the index of the model above each chart.

 Check https://www.chartjs.org/docs/latest/ for possible values and for taking inspiration!